 - 2 pounds beef chuck roast or beef stew meat - cut into 1-inch chunks

 - 1 teaspoon salt - plus more to taste

 - 3 cups low sodium beef broth or beef stock

 - 1 (14 ounce) can diced tomatoes

-- 1 pound potatoes chopped into large cubes
+- 1 pound potatoes - chopped into 2-inch cubes

 - 1 bay leaf